Does PO Funding Make Sense for Your Business?

 Estimated Purchase Order Financing Fees and Charges

 |PO Financing Amount

-|Second Month Cost
+|First Month Cost

 |$2,000 (1% per 10 days)

 Purchase Order Financing – What You Need to Know

-If you work with established and trustworthy clients and suppliers, qualifying for purchase order financing should be a simple process.
+If you work with established and trustworthy clients and suppliers, qualifying for purchase order financing should be simple.
 Bankers Factoring tailors PO financing solutions for our clients in startup mode, rapid expansion, and importing.

 - B2B (business-to-business) or B2G (business-to-government) customers

 - The completed physical goods are intended for sale.